UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 - buzzers
 - RGB leds (what we will be using for this lab)

-An **RGB** led is a led that can emit any color, using a combination of red, green and blue light.
+An **RGB** LED is a led that can emit any color, using a combination of red, green and blue light.
 On the inside, it's actually made up of 3 separate leds:
 - *R* led - to control the intensity of the *red* light
 - *G* led - to control the intensity of the *green* light
 - *B* led - to control the intensity of the *blue* light